 COMMUNITY ENGAGEMENT

-At the Carbondale Clay Center (CCC), we believe in the transformative power of clay—not just as an art form, but as a bridge connecting people of all ages, backgrounds, and abilities.
-Through our programs, partnerships, and outreach, we cultivate creativity, healing, and community.
+At the Carbondale Clay Center, we believe in the transformative power of clay.
+It is an art form and a bridge that connects people of all ages, backgrounds, and abilities in an inclusive space.
+Through our many ceramics programs, partnerships, and outreach, we enrich lives by cultivating creativity, healing, and community.

 CCC is More Than a Place to Create